 Talk to your child about his developing brain.
 Understanding this important period of growth might help teenagers process their feelings.
 It might also make taking care of their brains more interesting.

-Adolescence can be a great time for your child to explore new interests and learn new skills.
 Teenagers are often passionate about their interests, especially ones that give them opportunities to socialise.
-You can help your child develop skills and confidence by supporting her interests and passions.
+You can help your child develop skills and confidence by supporting her interests, activities and hobbies

 Promoting thinking skills